 The 2 1/2-week residential summer fellowship is designed to expose American Indian undergraduates to the possible career opportunities and challenges of historical interpretation and cultural preservation within museums.
 The fellowship is designed for students interested in pursuing the museum field with an emphasis on American Indian cultural and historical preservation among historical organizations and tribal governments.
-Students will have the opportunity to explore various museum organizations and get behind the scenes of tribal museums, archeology sites, and preservation labs.
+Students will have the opportunity to explore various museum organizations and get behind the scenes of tribal museums, archaeology sites, and preservation labs.
 Transportation, accommodations, and meals will be provided.
 Upon completion of the fellowship, students will receive a stipend of $1000.

 - Museum Archives & Collections